 The key to good customer service is having the right information when you need it.
 That way you can be sure you’re communicating your message in the most effective way possible.
-Developing the processes that are used for collecting and sharing data within your organisation is the first step towards enhancing customer service in all aspects of your business – not just the credit management function.
+Developing processes for collecting and sharing data within your organisation is the first step towards enhancing your business’s customer service.
+It does not just apply to the credit management function.

 Focus on your customer

-- Streamline data management A single repository for client information reduces duplication and ensures that the most recent data is communicated throughout the business in real time.
+- Streamline data management.
+A single repository for client information reduces duplication.
+It also ensures that the most recent data is communicated throughout the business in real time.

-- Increase transparency The right software enables relevant functions to view the information they need and it provides a high level of insight that can be used for managing teams, as well as working with customers.
+- Increase transparency.
+The right software enables relevant functions to view the information they need.
+Furthermore, it provides insight that can be used for managing teams, as well as working with customers.

-- Monitor trends and generate reports Your system provides a wide range of data about your clients, as well as the performance of your credit management team.
+- Monitor trends and generate reports.
+Your system provides a wide range of data about your clients and the performance of your credit management team.
 By analysing this data and generating reports, you’ll gain valuable insight into how effective your operations are – and where improvements can be made.

 What’s in it for your customer?